Dark plasmas in the nonlinear regime: constraints from particle-in-cell simulations: Plasma review: Linear and non-linear regimes

 Plasmas are quasineutral mixtures of charged particles in which oppositely charged particles are not bound to each other.
-When particle collisions can be neglected, the evolution of the plasma is governed by the Vlasov-Maxwell equations \cite{Plasma_Textbook}, which can be recast in a form in which the only unitful quantity is the \textit{plasma frequency}, defined as
+When particle collisions can be neglected, the evolution of the plasma is governed by the Vlasov-Maxwell equations \cite{Plasma_Textbook},